cliosight/Docs/Spec.md

 # Dashboard <a name="dashboard"></a>

 A dashboard is an aggregation of HTML/CSS code snippets, forms and reports.
 Dashboards can have their own pre and post HTML.
+Access can be controlled upto the report filter level.
 This makes it the easiest way to develop and host an analytics dashboard, a SPA or a landing page.

-#### Important features of dashboard:
-1. Global filters take precedence over the report filters.
-2. It is possible to configure the filtering criteria by specifying which field to be used for a join operation.
-3. Access can be controlled upto the report filter level.
-4. The default widget type in a dashboard is a 'report'.
-5. It can have its own CSS definition which will override the CSS of the constituent reports and forms.
-This is however configurable.

 ## Example of a Dashboard - Cliosight Meetings Portal <a name="dashboard_example"></a>